Comment on page

 When you add a new sales person you probably don't want to assume that they will be 100% productive in their first month but rather that they ramp up at some percentage over time.

-You can turn variables into relative time variables in the context menu.
+You can turn variables using cmd/ctrl+K, then typing "relative" and selecting "is relative time" in the drop-down.
 This will show the relative time step in the cells (e.g. Mo 1, Mo 2), as well as in the drop-down in Presentation mode.

 Note: If you import or reference a relative time variable in a model, it will always obey relative time, i.e. it will align with the time step it is associated with, regardless of the model start date.
 For example, if you have Month 1 Retention of 100% with a model start date of Jan 2021, and then import that variable into a model that starts in Jan 2022, that Retention variable will still align with Month 1 (which is now Jan 2022 in calendar time).